alakbarz/extract-meter-readings/README.md

 # extract-meter-readings
 Extracts meter readings from the HTML of the Octupus Energy meter readings page.

+This can be ran locally (`extractReadings.js`) or installed as a [temporary extension on Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).

-This script outputs the readings in a CSV format (without a header):
+This will output the readings in a CSV format (without a header):

 ```
 24th Jun 2022,11054